-I qualified as a counsellor in 2006 and immediately began further training in couple’s counselling with Relate where I provide counselling and sex therapy to individual’s and couples.
+I qualified as a counsellor in 2006 and immediately began further training in couple’s counselling with Relate where I continue to provide counselling and sex therapy to individual’s and couples.

-My counselling work has always ran alongside my full-time role as a social worker.
-However, my passion has always been in counselling so I recently resigned from my employment to devote my time to therapeutic work.
+My counselling work ran alongside my full-time role as a social worker although my passion was in counselling, which is now my focus.

-For two days a week I offer support as a volunteer counsellor.
-I work with the children’s mental health charity, Place2Be using creative therapies to support children within a primary school in Murton, County Durham, and I work with adults providing counselling support at St. Teresa’s hospice in Darlington.
+I work as a volunteer counsellor with the children’s mental health charity, Place2Be using creative therapies to support children within a primary school in County Durham.

 Additionally, I have a student placement with ABC Counselling and Family Centre in Billingham where I provide support as a Trainee Therapeutic Play Practitioner within a primary school in Teesside.

 - Post Graduate Diploma in Relationship Therapy (Psychosexual Therapy)